georgeutsin/tagbull/rails/README.md

 ```

 * Database
-PostgresQL database.
-Use PSequel as a GUI.
+MySQL database. `mysql2` adapter.
+Use Sequel Pro as a GUI.
+Might need to install some OpenSSL stuff on macos.

 If you haven't already,
 ```
 sudo gem install rails